sclemson/OneDayIn/README.md

 **DURATION:** 7 days.

-**TECHNOLOGIES USED:** HTML, CSS, JavaScript, React, React Bootstrap, Node.js, MongoDB.
+**TECHNOLOGIES USED:** HTML, CSS/Sass, JavaScript, React, React Bootstrap, Node.js, MongoDB.

 **LINK:** You can access the deployed version of _One Day In..._ [here](https://onedayinjr.herokuapp.com/).